-New regulations introduced under the Renters Rights Act on 1 May 2026 have significantly increased the responsibilities and potential liabilities for landlords in England.
-With fines ranging from £3,000 to £40,000 for serious breaches, regular property inspections have become an essential tool for landlords to ensure compliance and protect their investments.
+New regulations introduced under the Renters Rights Act on 1 May 2026 have increased the responsibilities of landlords regarding property inspections.
+With local authorities granted enhanced enforcement powers and fines ranging from £3,000 to £40,000 for serious breaches, regular inspections have become essential to ensure compliance and protect landlords from significant penalties.

-One key concern is the presence of unauthorised occupants, such as lodgers, which can alter the property’s legal status.
-If the number of occupants reaches three or more, the property becomes a House in Multiple Occupation (HMO), subject to specific management regulations.
-Should the number rise to five or more, the property requires an HMO licence in England.
+One important reason for inspections is to verify who is living in the property.
+Tenants may allow unauthorised occupants, such as lodgers, which can have serious legal implications.
+If the number of residents reaches three or more, the property may be classified as a House in Multiple Occupation (HMO), subject to specific management regulations.
+Furthermore, in England, if five or more people occupy the property, it becomes a licensable HMO.

-Failure to obtain the correct licence can lead to substantial fines and Rent Repayment Order claims, with penalties now potentially covering up to 24 months’ rent under the Renters Rights Act.
-Additionally, for leasehold properties, unauthorised subletting—such as via Airbnb—may breach lease terms, risking forfeiture and loss of the property.
+Failure to obtain the correct licence can expose landlords to substantial fines and Rent Repayment Order claims, with penalties now increased to a maximum of 24 months’ rent under the Renters Rights Act.
+Additionally, for leasehold properties, unauthorised subletting—such as through platforms like Airbnb—may breach lease terms, risking forfeiture and loss of ownership.

-Even smaller-scale illegal activities, such as tenants growing a few cannabis plants, can expose landlords to prosecution if they knowingly ignore the situation.
-Other illicit uses include operating brothels, criminal call centres, counterfeit goods production, or dangerous electrical tampering like hotwiring circuits to reduce costs.
+Even smaller-scale illegal activities, such as tenants growing a few cannabis plants, can implicate landlords if they turn a blind eye.
+Other illicit uses include operating brothels, criminal call centres, counterfeit goods production, or dangerous electrical tampering like hotwiring circuits to reduce bills.

-Landlords have a legal duty to provide and maintain properties in a fit and proper condition throughout the tenancy.
-Inspections are the only reliable way to monitor this.
-They enable landlords to identify repair needs early, prevent further deterioration, and ensure tenants are not causing damage through misuse.
+Landlords have a legal duty to provide and maintain properties in a fit and proper condition.
+Inspections are the primary method to ensure ongoing compliance.
+They allow landlords to identify repair needs early, preventing costly deterioration, and to check that tenants are not damaging fixtures or appliances through misuse.

 Recommended Inspection Frequency

-It is advisable to conduct the first inspection about one month after tenants move in, followed by quarterly visits until the tenancy is well established.
-Subsequently, inspections can be spaced out to every four to six months.
-For reliable, long-term tenants, inspections may be reduced to once every six to nine months, but no less frequently than this.
+An effective inspection schedule begins with an initial visit one month after tenancy commencement, followed by quarterly inspections until the tenant has settled and demonstrated responsible care.
+Thereafter, inspections can be spaced every four to six months.
+For reliable, long-term tenants, inspections may be reduced to once every six to nine months, but no less frequently.
+In contrast, HMO landlords often inspect weekly due to the higher occupancy and associated risks.

 Conducting an Effective Inspection

-A detailed checklist should be used to guide the inspection, including reviewing previous issues and checking for blocked fire escapes, disabled fire alarms or door closures, cleanliness and maintenance of kitchen appliances, bathroom sealants, signs of damp or mould, and the presence of e-bike battery charging, which poses fire risks.
+Using a checklist helps ensure thoroughness.
+This should include reviewing previous inspection notes and checking for blocked fire escapes, disabled fire alarms or door closures, cleanliness and maintenance of kitchen appliances, bathroom sealants, signs of damp or mould, and whether tenants are charging e-bike batteries, which pose fire risks.
+It is also important to identify any unauthorised alterations made by tenants.

-Landlords should also test fire and smoke alarms, record meter readings, use circuit testers to verify electrical safety, and perform basic legionella checks.
-Any unauthorised alterations by tenants should be noted.
+Additional checks should include testing fire and smoke alarms, taking meter readings, using circuit testers to verify electrical safety, and conducting basic legionella tests.

-During the inspection, landlords should keep written records, ideally with tenant signatures to confirm agreement with findings.
-Photographs should be taken of any damage or disrepair, avoiding personal items to respect privacy and data protection.
+During inspections, landlords should keep written records, noting observations and ticking off checklist items.
+Having tenants sign the inspection report can confirm agreement with findings.
+Photographs should be taken to document any damage or disrepair, taking care to avoid capturing personal items or breaching data protection.

-After the visit, records should be organised and saved digitally, labelled by property address and inspection date.
-Landlords should also communicate with tenants to confirm any agreed actions and the date of the next inspection.
+Afterwards, records should be organised and stored digitally by property address and inspection date.
+Landlords should also confirm in writing any agreed actions and the date of the next inspection.

 What this means for landlords